vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-improving-performance/index.md

 Depending on your setting, the Hector icon will indicate the current level of highlighting.

-When you are in Power Saving mode, you don\'t have to give up your precious inspections.
+When you are in Power Saving mode, you don't have to give up your precious inspections.
 You can just run them on demand instead of constant real-time evaluation using *Analyze → Inspect Code* or *Run Inspection by Name\...*

 ![inspections](./inspections.png)